jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

   - **licensed dealer** means a holder of a dealer's licence issued under this Act
   - **manufacture** , in relation to an item, includes the assembly of that item
   - **member of the Police** means a Police employee within the meaning of section 4 of the Policing Act 2008
+  - **non-pistol shooting club** has the meaning given in section 38A
+  - **non-pistol shooting range** has the meaning given in section 38A
   - **non-prohibited ammunition** means ammunition that is not prohibited ammunition
   - **non-prohibited firearm** means a firearm that is not— (a) a prohibited firearm; or